-When I first became a believer in Jesus, I wish I had learned these Bible study principles!
+When I first became a follower in Jesus, I wish I had learned these Bible study principles!

 Here’s the most important point I want you to know when it comes to the Bible.
 Learn the differences between translation, interpretation, and understanding—all of which are imperfect human endeavors dealing with a perfect Bible (in its original languages)!
 Translation = “rendering from one language into another something written or spoken; due to the intrinsic nature of differing languages, most translations cannot always be word-for-word—often they are thought-for-thought or concept-for-concept.”
 Paraphrases are not translations.
 Interpretation = “an attempt to explain in one’s own language, a translation.”
 Understanding = “attempting to grasp the meaning of a translation or interpretation.”

 The following basic principles will serve you well if you will learn them, and use them as you read and study your Bible the rest of your life.

 - Holy Spirit authored the Bible, the final written revelation of God to humanity.
 He is the final Source and Arbiter of the Bible.
 Questions?
 Ask Holy Spirit.
 All literature about the Bible is written by fallible, imperfect humans.
 Holy Spirit uses the Bible to transform lives; you do not.

 - 2. Reading, studying, and applying the Bible to one’s life regularly and consistently will keep one from sin…or sin will keep one from the Bible.
 Don’t attempt to formally teach the Bible and related subjects if you do not read and re-read, study and re-study your Bible regularly and consistently!
 Formally teaching the Bible will be totally ineffective without that kind of commitment to reading and studying the Bible day after day, week after week, month after month, year after year, and applying it to one’s life.